The Dorothy Molter Museum and Ely Outfitting Company & Boundary Waters Guide Service is proud to offer the annual Dorothy Molter Experience Trip!

 You will make new friends and meet interesting people.
 Our guests respect each other as individuals and work together and learn with one another as a team on this trip.

 Doris Kolodji first met Dorothy Molter as an 8th grade participant on a Girl Scout canoe trip in 1972.
 As Doris transitioned to leading groups of girls and women in the wilderness, she visited Dorothy on her island regularly over the years.
 Doris says that instructions were always given that “when we went to Dorothy’s we were to mind our manners because we were going into someone’s home.
 Dorothy appreciated the respect we showed, and soon she looked forward to us coming as much as we looked forward to seeing her.”

 Note to prospective participants:

 This trip is an excellent experience for first-timers to the BWCAW and seasoned canoers alike.
 Those new to canoe camping will be encouraged and guided in their adventure in order to have the best experience possible.
 However, please note that this is a physically demanding trip that will require carrying packs of approximately 50 pounds and/or canoes up to 80 pounds over portages (uneven natural trails with dirt, rocks and roots) that often includes inclines and declines, as well as sitting for long periods of time in a canoe and sleeping on the ground (on a sleeping pad).
-Meals are “family style” and cooked either on a camp stove or campfire.
+Meals are cooked either on a camp stove or over a campfire.
 Teamwork will be the word of the day, every day.